10 types of planned gifts your nonprofit should know

 Additionally, while not deferred gifts, qualified charitable distributions (QCDs) from IRAs can be directed to nonprofits as donations.
 Supporters can name your organization as the recipient of required but unneeded annual IRA distributions.

-QCDs can be hugely beneficial for nonprofits, and they’re a growing opportunity.
-IRAs hold an estimated $14.3 trillion.
+QCDs can be highly beneficial for nonprofits.
+IRAs hold an estimated $18.9 trillion, making this an incredible opportunity for your mission’s long-term financial stability.
 As the large Baby Boomer generation ages (and thousands reach retirement age every day), there’s never been a better time to educate your donors on the tax advantages of QCDs.

 Want to begin identifying and soliciting QCD gifts?
 We’ve got a tool for that.